SungHoHong2/Ceph-Experiment/ceph-deploy/deploy_ceph_manual.md

 <br>

 ### CAUTION while running
-- need to install python-rados before install [NOT VALID]
+- need to install python-rados before install
-- change the hostname from /etc/hostname for each nodes [NOT VALID]
+- change the hostname from /etc/hostname for each nodes
-- change the hostname from /etc/hosts for each nodes [NOT VALID]
+- change the hostname from /etc/hosts for each nodes
-- **whenever running ssh has to be run at least once.** [NOT VALID]
-- **run the ceph osd lspools on super user**
+- **run the ceph osd lspools on super user, adding sudo in the cmd line is suffice**